masterneme/100-Days-Of-Code-Challenge-Tracker/log.md

 ### Day 28 + X: FAIL
 My Internet Provider shut my connection down for a week because of some "administrative problem", making me unable to continue the challenge.
 I'll restart once I'm sure it won't happen again.

+### Extra
+2/2 Other ways to embed CSS.
+4/4 Further learning.
+This completes the course [Intro to HTML/CSS: Making webpages](https://www.khanacademy.org/computing/computer-programming/html-css).